felgueres/Books_app/src/managing_app_state_with_redux.md

 - 5. Based on the type, some reducers will change the state of the application, some of them will not care and return the current state again.
 - 6. The new state is assembled and ready to pass to the containers (components that communicate to redux or the application state).
 - 7. On notification, containers rerender with the new props.

+Finalword:
+With Redux, components are only responsible of rendering data, not fetching it.
+They could tell redux to go get it but not themselves.
+React components do not make Ajax rejects.